Correlative Microstructural Analysis of a Weathered Nantan Meteorite Fragment: Results

-Investigation of the chemical composition and distribution in the Nantan fragment using EDS identified the surface to be composed of Fe, Ni, Ca, Si, and O (Fig. \ref{Fig:LargeMapChemistry} a).
-The sample consisted primarily of iron oxides, of varying stoichiometry and regions of higher Ni content.
+Investigation of the chemical composition and distribution of the Nantan fragment matrix, using EDS, identified the surface to be composed of Fe, Ni, Ca, Si, and O (Fig. \ref{Fig:LargeMapChemistry} a).
+The sample consisted primarily of iron oxides of varying stoichiometry and regions of varying Ni content.
 Si was observed near the multiphase crystalline region shown in Fig. \ref{Fig:LargeStitchedMap} c) and concentrated in the BSE-darker region on the lower left of the sample.
 Ca was primarily observed as vein-fill within the brecciated grain in Fig. \ref{Fig:LargeStitchedMap} b).
 Additional analysis using XPS (Fig. \ref{Fig:LargeMapChemistry} b) and XRF (Fig. \ref{Fig:LargeMapChemistry} c) corroborated the presence of regions with high Ni concentration.

 The XPS maps (Fig. \ref{Fig:LargeMapChemistry} b) showed the same spatial distribution of the Ni and Fe content as was found using EDS.
-However, XPS additionally allowed for the identification of different Ni species and iron oxide stoichiometry between the cracked precipitate inclusion (Fig. \ref{Fig:LargeStitchedMap} b) and the matrix.
-From the XPS spectra (Fig. \ref{Fig:XPSResults}), peaks corresponding to NiO, FeO, and metallic iron were identified within the inclusion.
-The species identified in the matrix were primarily in the form of Fe\textsubscript{3}O\textsubscript{4} and Ni as Ni(OH)\textsubscript{2}.
+However, XPS additionally allowed for the identification of the specific Ni and Fe oxide species present in the matrix, Fe\textsubscript{3}O\textsubscript{4} and Ni(OH)\textsubscript{2} (Fig. \ref{Fig:XPSResults}).

-The next step of characterizing the sample was to determine what mineral phases were present.
+The next step of characterizing the sample was to determine what mineral phases were present in the matrix.
 This was done in two stages: (1) using XRD to obtain a range of possible mineral phases; and (2) using a combination of EDS and EBSD through Oxford Instrument's PhaseID method.
 The experimentally obtained XRD spectrum is given in Fig. \ref{Fig:XRDSpectra} alongside XRD spectra simulated using VESTA \cite{Momma2011}.
 The minerals compared to the experimental spectra were chosen due to their elemental similarity and their common presence within iron meteorites (kamacite, taenite, tetrataenite) and common products of weathered iron phases in both iron and chondrite meteorites.

 Comparison of the Nantan XRD spectrum showed a strong correlation to magnetite and a weak correlation to goethite ($\alpha$-FeO(OH)).
 No other correlations were identified from the experimental spectrum for other iron oxides, such as hematite, though it is noted the XRD analysis was performed on a singular polished face of the Nantan fragment and therefore risks preferential composition at the flat face.
 The Nantan fragment was also confirmed to be magnetic, further corroborating that the sample composition is a majority magnetite.